 - Families with little or no access to the market

-A thorough needs assessment will be conducted to objectively identify the weighting and priority of each of the above criteria.
-These are then applied when selecting beneficiaries to ensure we reach the most needy without bias or subjectivity in selection.
+A thorough assessment is therefore carried out by our teams to objectively identify the weighting and priority of each of the above criteria.
+These are then applied when selecting recipient families to ensure we reach the most vulnerable without bias.

-Qurbanis are performed after the Eid Salah in each field office.
+Qurbani in 2021 will be performed after the Eid Salah in each field office.
 The slaughter will take place from after the Eid prayer on Eid al-Adha (10th Dhul Hijjah) and ends up to sunset of the 13th Dhul Hijjah.
 There is a difference of opinion amongst the scholars as to whether Qurbani can be done over three or four days.
 To respect this difference of opinion, Islamic Relief strives to perform Qurbani in three days.
-We only extend into the fourth day in localities where Qurbani over four days is religiously accepted by the local Muslim population and there is an operational need for this extra day.
+However, we only extend into the fourth day in localities where this is religiously accepted by the local Muslim population.
+And if there is an operational need for this extra day.

 If you give a Qurbani on any of these days, the Qurbani will still be carried out in time, as Islamic Relief has already purchased the animals to be slaughtered beforehand.

-Islamic Relief always tries to reach the most vulnerable people in the most remote areas where the communities are hard to reach.
-Transporting meat to hard-to-reach rural areas incurs higher transportation costs which in turn affects the Qurbani price.
+Transporting Qurbani to hard-to-reach areas – Islamic Relief always tries to reach the most vulnerable people in the most remote areas where the communities are hard to reach.
+However, transporting meat to hard-to-reach rural areas incurs higher transportation costs which in turn affects the Qurbani price.
 Conflict or disasters can make distribution more difficult and can add to the cost.